 - Programs leading to a Master’s degree in fields dealing with important Canadian aboriginal issues at the time the AWA is given as defined by the most recent Canadian report by the United Nations Special Rapporteur on the rights of indigenous peoples.

-For guidelines and application forms visit the CFUW webite
+For applications, guidelines and instructions, visit the CFUW Guidelines

 For any other information, visit the CFUW website.